Gender Stereotypes: Definition, Examples, And Research

 • Stigma and discrimination

-Additionally, those who defy gender norms may face unique mental health challenges related to gender identity, gender expression, and access to gender-affirming care.
-In addition to creating supportive and inclusive communities, mental health care may be essential for overcoming complex gender issues.
+Additionally, those who defy gender norms may face unique mental health challenges related to gender identity, gender expression, and gender-affirming care.
+In addition to creating supportive and inclusive communities, mental health care may be helpful for overcoming complex gender issues.

 Therapy for overcoming gender stereotypes